veliovgroup/spiderable-middleware/README.md

 ## Return genuine status code

-To pass expected response code from front-end JavaScript framework to browser/crawlers, you need to create specially formatted HTML-comment.
+To pass expected status code of a response from front-end JavaScript framework to browser/crawlers use specially formatted HTML-comment.
 This comment __can be placed in any part of HTML-page__. `head` or `body` tag is the best place for it.

 ### Format